 Irene’s son James, 18, is a tri-varsity athlete at Belchertown High School and is a basketball star at heart, an activity he and Irene’s husband Jim have enjoyed together since James was in kindergarten.
 James is currently deciding between attending school at either Springfield College or Endicott College in Beverly.
 Irene and her family enjoy running, whether it’s running at the Quabbin Reservoir or competing in local races, you’ll often find them together while actively exploring the great outdoors (often with their beloved dog, Bandit, in tow!).
 Irene and the family are looking forward to taking trips down to Texas to visit Jim’s brother and sister.

-Fatima’s natural warmth and genuine smile will likely be the first thing you notice when you walk through our office doors.
-Sales Assistant, Fatima Tavares, joined our team in 2014 bringing an exceptional range of customer service skills.
+Relationship Manager, Fatima Tavares, joined our team in 2014 bringing an exceptional range of customer service skills.
 Fatima grew up in Portugal, inspired by her hard working parents who moved to the United States before Fatima finished school in order to give Fatima and her sister the opportunity to match their potential.
 Fatima moved to Ludlow, MA at age 21, where she took a position at Ludlow Textiles.
 Fatima worked with dedication for 17 years until the business sold.
 Her hard work and organizational skills propelled her forward; before the Mills closed, her responsibilities included payroll, human resource functions, and reporting and inventory control.
 While her position as Administrative Assistant was demanding, Fatima generously carved out time for her unpaid position, where she utilized her trilingual abilities (English, Spanish and Portuguese) to help bridge the language gap for many of her coworkers, scheduling doctor appointments, helping pay bills, and much more.

 Fatima went on to further her education in Office Systems Technology and found her next position as a Banker at Admirals Bank.
 Her professionalism and attention to detail quickly identified her as an integral member of the bank and her community.
 Additionally, Fatima spends time working at Primavera Restaurant in Ludlow, where she previously worked as the manager.
 Now, you might catch her behind the bar or waitressing, where she delights her customers with a warm greeting and superb customer service.